Illumaria/chat-summarizer-bot/README.md

-# chat-summarizer-bot
+# Telegram Summarizer Bot

-Telegram bot for daily chat cummarization
+This bot is designed to make summaries of very active chats on a daily basis.